 The Acrylic hinges, to be used as part of the mattress angling system and interior doors, will be secured without using nuts and bolts in order to avoid extra bacterial growth.
-Acetone and acrylic cement were both tested in a rapid prototype viewed in Figure 11 to determine which one is more effective.
+Acetone and acrylic cement were both tested in a rapid prototype viewed in Figure 10 to determine which one is more effective.
 The acrylic cement, when applied properly, provides a more secure bond than the acetone and is the preferred method to be used.
 However, if acrylic cement is not available, acetone can be used as an alternative.
 It is important to note that acetone maintains a weaker bond, and takes longer to off-gas.

-Figure 11: This shows the results of the rapid prototype of the acrylic cement vs. the acetone as a method of adhesion for the acrylic hinges.
+Figure 10: This shows the results of the rapid prototype of the acrylic cement vs. the acetone as a method of adhesion for the acrylic hinges.
 The top image shows both were set up the same way to connect two sheets of acrylic and the bottom image shows the results after 3 days of letting them dry where the acetone prototype broke off of one side.

 In implementing the sensor array, each sensor was individually tested with the computer prior to being integrated with the Vitals Monitor.
-The sensors which are currently implemented are the patient temperature, ambient temperature, ambient humidity, and apnea.
+The sensors which are currently implemented are the patient temperature, ambient temperature, and ambient humidity.
 The functionality of the patient temperature sensor was verified by using it to read temperatures of various objects to ensure the readings were within a reasonably believable range.
 The sensor was then used to read the body temperature of a healthy subject, and the reading compared against a digital body thermometer.
-Ambient temperature sensors were tested in the same way, as well as being used to monitor various water temperatures.
-To test the ambient humidity sensor it was used to record the humidity in various environments, both indoors and outdoors, and compared against humidity readings from various stand-alone humidity sensors.
+The ambient temperature sensor was tested in the same way, as well as being used to monitor various water temperatures.
+The ambient humidity sensor was tested by being used to record the humidity in various environments, both indoors and outdoors, and compared against humidity readings from various stand-alone humidity sensors.
 The readings for all of these sensors were determined to be valid and reliable based on these experiments.
-The apnea sensor was tested with weights at the or close to the 2 ends of the range of the expected baby weights (0.5 Kg and 4.5 Kg) and measures whether there is a change in pressure from the baby's breathing movements.
-It is set to trigger an alarm after 20 seconds of detecting no movement.